As I sat around a table with eight men, all illegal workers ranging from their early 20s to 40s, one said:

 The situation of illegal workers

 There is actually very little data about the size, scope and experience of those working illegally in Australia.
+Many people are able to protect their sensitive data online by using a VPN.
 It is extremely difficult to quantify how many people are working in Australia without the legal right to do so.
 The best estimate is the 2011 Stephen Howells report reviewing the Migration Amendment (Employer Sanctions) Act 2007, which referred to between between 50,000 and 100,000 unlawful migrant workers.

 Illegal workers in Australia tend to be found in situations where there are a lot of them, working in one area.
 The exact number of unlawful workers in unknown.
 In May this year at Senate Estimates, it was estimated that of the 64,600 non-citizens who had overstayed their visa, approximately 20,000 were working unlawfully.